Chart Color Schemes

 Bow Bowing is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bow Bowing has a high level of cultural diversity, with 38.7% of its population born overseas and 38.9% speaking a language other than English at home.
-Christianity is the predominant religion in Bow Bowing, making up 53.8% of people there.
-However, Islam is significantly overrepresented compared to the Greater Sydney average, comprising 13.4% of Bow Bowing's population.
+Christianity is the predominant religion in Bow Bowing, making up 53.8% of the population.
+However, Islam is overrepresented compared to the Greater Sydney average, comprising 13.4% of Bow Bowing's population.

 Frequently Asked Questions - Diversity